Seville: Infrastructure

 The 1990s saw massive growth in investment in infrastructure in Seville, largely due to its hosting of the Universal Exposition of Seville in 1992.
 This economic development of the city and its urban area is supported by good transportation links to other Spanish cities, including a high-speed AVE railway connection to Madrid, and a new international airport.

 Seville has the only inland port in Spain, located 80 km from the mouth of the River Guadalquivir.
 This harbour complex offers access to the Atlantic and the Mediterranean and allows trade in goods between the south of Spain (Andalusia, Extremadura) and Europe, the Middle East and North Africa.
 The port has undergone reorganisation.
 Annual tonnage rose to 5.3 million tonnes of goods in 2006.

 Cartuja 93 is a research and development park, employing 15,000 persons.
 The Parque Tecnológico y Aeronáutico Aerópolis (Technological and Aeronautical Park) is focused on the aircraft industry.
 Outside of Seville are nine PS20 solar power towers which use the city's sunny weather to provide most of it with clean and renewable energy.

 The Sevilla Tower skyscraper was started in March 2008 and was completed in 2015.
-With a height of 180.5 m and 40 floors, it's the tallest building in Andalusia.
+With a height of 180.5 m and 40 floors, it is the tallest building in Andalusia.

 Seville has conference facilities, including the Conference and Convention Centre.

 Research and development

 The Consejo Superior de Investigaciones Científicas en Sevilla (CSIC) is based in the former Pavilion of Peru in the Maria Luisa Park.
 In April 2008 the city council of Seville provided a grant to renovate the building to create the Casa de la Ciencia (Science Centre) to encourage popular interest in science.
 The internationally recognised company Neocodex has its headquarters in Seville; it maintains the first and largest DNA bank in Spain and has made significant contributions to scientific research in genetics.
 Seville is also considered an important technological and research centre for renewable energy and the aeronautics industry.

 The output of the research centres in Sevillan universities working in tandem with city government, and the numerous local technology companies, have made Seville a leader among Spanish cities in technological research and development.
 The Parque Científico Tecnológico Cartuja 93 is a nexus of private and public investment in various fields of research.

 Principal fields of innovation and research are telecommunications, new technologies, biotechnology (with applications in local agricultural practices), environment and renewable energy.